wanghaisheng/responsive-landing-page-starter/content/blog/en/random-fact-voice-call-with-php-uselessfacts-and-aws-lambda.md

 ---
-title: Random Fact Voice Call With PHP, Uselessfacts and AWS Lambda
+title: Random Facts Voice Call With PHP, Uselessfacts and AWS Lambda
 description: Learn how to use PHP and AWS Lambda thanks to Bref, by using Vonage's API to handle outgoing voice calls and returning a random fact to the caller